 Birds That Dive

-Many fish-eating birds will come in from above, either flying over the water and waiting for the perfect time to strike or waiting on perches.
+Many fish-eating birds will come in from above, flying over the water and waiting for the perfect time to strike or waiting on perches.
 They will enter the water at just the right angle, snatch their prey and return to the air to repeat the process.
-One of the most impressive to do this from the air is the northern gannet.
+One of the most impressive birds to do this is the northern gannet.
 Gannets are large sea birds that can dive with great power into the water.
 They often come together around large shoals and can be seen fishing alongside marine mammals.

 Kingfishers are different and wait patiently on perches darting in and out of the water with ease.
-These birds do their best to be at just the right height, but this comes more naturally to long-legged waders like herons and egrets.
+These birds do their best to be at the right height, but this comes more naturally to long-legged waders like herons and egrets.
 Heron species can stand statuesque by the water, waiting for the right moment to strike.
 Egrets, meanwhile, are more active.

 Species like cormorants will also take big chances on larger fish that smaller birds can’t carry.
 Birdwatchers are often amazed to see them struggling with large fish like adult salmon and somehow managing to swallow them whole.
-It doesn’t matter if they can’t take off for a little while under the weight as a surface diver.

 Body shape can also make a big difference.
 When chasing after them in the water, birds need a streamlined body to enter the water and come away with their prize.
 Many sea birds will have a longer neck, sleek bodies, and legs positioned further back.
-This can make them awkward in the air or on land, but brilliant underwater.
+This can make them awkward in the air or on land but brilliant underwater.

 The gannet takes this idea of the perfectly streamlined body to new levels.
 It can tuck in its pointed wings as it descends into the water like a missile.
-They can do this from 100ft in the air and range speeds of 60mph, which propels them deeper into the water than other birds.
+They can do this from 100ft in the air and range speeds of 60mph, propelling them deeper into the water than other birds.
 Therefore, they can reach more fish than those just at the surface.
-This is a dangerous activity, and the birds need to hit the water at just the right angle to avoid breaking their necks.
+This is a dangerous activity, and the birds must hit the water at just the right angle to avoid breaking their necks.
 They also have air sacs in their face and chest that act like airbags.

 When it comes to the feet, it helps if those surface divers are broad and webbed to handle the water better.
 Egrets, meanwhile, have bright yellow feet that move around in the water.
 There is debate over whether this is to disturb prey in the silt, act as an enticing lure, or both.
 Fish-eating hawks and eagles can rely on their powerful talons, with the osprey holding the fish straight ahead to remain aerodynamic.

-The bird’s eyesight also plays a big role in their chance of success.
+The bird’s eyesight also plays a significant role in their chance of success.
 Birds that dive underwater need to be able to see what they are doing.
 They have a third nictitating eyelid that comes over and protects the eye while also allowing for as much visibility as possible.
 Many birds that hunt from above can also judge distance perfectly and correct for the refraction of the water to locate their prey.

 Gull species will take what they can get that washes up on a shore.
 Eagles will even see if they can harass other birds – either younger eagles or osprey – into giving up their catch.
 The worst culprit in all of this is the parasitic jaeger.
-This is a kleptoparasite, which means that it will spend its time stealing the hard-earned catches of other birds.
+This is a kleptoparasite, meaning it will spend its time stealing the hard-earned catches of other birds.
 It is an easy way to save energy and get a good meal.